Young Conservatives (UK): Conservative Future (1998–2016)

 In 1998, Conservative Future was launched as the new youth wing following major reforms by William Hague, who was elected as the honorary president of Conservative Future in 2012.
 By 2006, it was the largest political organisation on British campuses, and the estimated membership, including members on campuses and through constituency associations, may once have totalled 20,000.

 On 19 November 2015, the entire executive of the organisation was suspended, and the youth wing taken under direct control by the Conservative Party.
-The national Conservative Future was eventually disbanded, however Conservative Future Scotland continued to function.
+The national Conservative Future was eventually disbanded; however, Conservative Future Scotland continued to function.

 Young Conservatives (2018–present)

-In 2018 following the appointment of Ben Bradley as Vice Chairman of the Conservative Party for youth and with a focus on young members, the party announced at its spring forum it was relaunching a youth branch under the original name 'Young Conservatives'.
+In 2018, following the appointment of Ben Bradley as Vice Chairman of the Conservative Party for youth and with a focus on young members, the party announced at its spring forum it was relaunching a youth branch under the original name 'Young Conservatives'.

 The structure of Young Conservative branches will be integrated with local Associations and into the wider voluntary party with officers being elected by members of the association.
 University YC branches will operate independently.
 The organisation aims to increase youth ownership and engagement in local associations by focusing on activities which are tangible for the success of the party.
 After the publication of the Chequers Brexit white paper Ben Bradley tendered his resignation as Vice Chairman for youth and was subsequently succeeded by Tom Pursglove.
 Pursglove was replaced by Nigel Huddleston in February 2019, and Pursglove was replaced by Andrew Bowie in July 2019 after Boris Johnson took office.

-In popular culture

-"Young Conservatives" is the title of a 1982 song by The Kinks from the album State of Confusion, in which Ray Davies comments on the general swing to the right under Margaret Thatcher.
+The Young Conservatives were revived in 2025 as a part of efforts by leader Kemi Badenoch to improve the party image amoungst younger voters.
+In September 2025, Kevin Ghateh was appointed as Interim National Young Conservative Chairman, the since 1996.
+He currently holds the position alongside being the chairman of the Barnet & Camden Young Conservatives, which covers part of the Parliamentary constituency of Sir Keir Starmer.
+His Interim Deputy Chairman is Tyler Reeton.